The Realm of Yolmi

 The Realm of Yolmi is a role-playing game published by West Coast Games in 1977.

 Description

 The Realm of Yolmi is a science-fiction system with class-and-level rules that covers human characters on a future Earth (soldiers, cyborgs, scientists, and psychics), their skills, experience, equipment, et al. Combat includes both futuristic weaponry and unarmed fighting.
 The background material covers space travel, galactic trade, alien races (including the evil Yolmi), over 140 creatures, plus starship statistics and combat rules.
 Character class chosen dictates what skills are available.
 The game includes combat rules, equipment, and five levels of psionic abilities.

-The Realm of Yolmi is set on a future Earth which has suffered a catastrophe in which humans have become semi-barbaric, animals have been mutated, and automatons are allowed to roam.
-A leading news commentator discovered immortality through drugs and started his own religious sect: the Undead of Yolmi (Cronk).
+The Realm of Yolmi takes place on a future Earth after a great catastrophe that turned humans more barbaric, and caused animals to mutate, while automatons are allowed to roam.
+A popular news commentator discovered a form of immortality using drugs and began the religious sect called the Undead of Yolmi (Cronk).